YouTube

 • STEPS – 2,600, 7,200

 After just a few hours into the trip we stopped off at a roadside mill.
 This wouldn’t be the huge factory mill we are familiar with in the west but a tiny machine operated by just one man.
-This was my guides call to stop here and he really seems to know what my interests are, without doubt the best guide for tailoring my trip as it progresses.
+My guide called to stop here and he really seems to know my interests, without a doubt the best guide for tailoring my trip as it progresses.

 Not only was it interesting to see it in operation but the people around were again a different level of friendliness.
-Of course there had to be a Taliban checkpoint across the road but they were more than happy I film and even wanted to come over and join us.
+Of course, a Taliban checkpoint stood across the road, but they were more than happy for me to film and even wanted to join us.
 I’ve ate almost every Afghans food so it seemed like a good time to return the favour and bring out yesterdays watermelon we bought but after turning my head for 2 seconds it was all gone – if you don’t eat fast in Afghanistan you don’t eat!

 Flour mill, super noodles and the Afghan Ring road

-Unfortunately this also means the tourism office is closed and any chance of getting the required permits is all but zero.
-So here I am currently sitting in my cell like room (beds another shocker) absolutely bored out of my nut.
-If anything it has given me an idea what it must be like to be in prison.
+Unfortunately, this also means the tourism office is closed, and any chance of getting the required permits is all but zero.
+So here I am, currently sitting in my cell-like room (beds, another shocker), absolutely bored out of my nut.
+If anything, it has given me an idea of what it must be like to be in prison.
 Might have been a good time to be sick!

 Flour mill, super noodles and the Afghan Ring road